Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/mfe/widget-configuration.md

 ### Add an Attribute to the Custom Element

 1. Replace the contents of `src/custom-elements/WidgetElement.js` with the following code to add attribute handling to the custom element and re-render the app when an attribute changes.
-This enables the Entando-provided `config` to be passed as a property to the React root component (`App`).
+This enables the Villanova-provided `config` to be passed as a property to the React root component (`App`).

 ``` javascript
 import React from 'react';